MAT 242 Introductory Linear Algebra

-- Solve linear systems by Gaussian Elimination, Cramer’s Rule or the inverse matrix method, if possible.
+- Solve linear systems by Gaussian Elimination, Cramer’s Rule, and the inverse matrix method, if possible.
 If the system has infinitely many solutions, find the general solution.

-- Factor a 2x2 matrix to a product of elementary matrices.
+- Factor a square matrix to a product of elementary matrices.

-- Define a vector space, and determine if a set forms a vector space or not.
+- Define a vector space and determine if a set forms a vector space.

-- Determine whether subsets of vector spaces are subspaces or not.
+- Determine whether subsets of vector spaces are subspaces.

-- Determine whether a set of vectors (matrices, polynomials, etc…) in a vector space is linearly independent or linearly dependent.
+- Determine whether a set of vectors in a vector space is linearly independent or linearly dependent.

-- Show whether or not a given vector is in the span of a set of vectors, and if so, write the given vector as a linear combination of the vectors in the set.
+- Determine whether a given vector is in the span of a set of vectors.
+If so, write the given vector as a linear combination of the vectors in the set.

 - Find the transition matrix from one basis of a vector space to another basis.

-- Define an inner product space and justify whether a set forms an inner product space or not.
+- Define an inner product space and determine whether a set of vectors forms an inner product space.

 - Show whether a set of vectors is orthogonal, orthonormal or neither.
-Use the Gram-Schmidt orthonormalization process to transform a set of vectors into an orthonormal set.
+Use the Gram-Schmidt orthonormalization process to transform a basis into an orthonormal basis.

-- Define a linear transformation and justify whether a transformation is linear or not.
+- Define a linear transformation and determine whether a transformation is linear.